-7.3-a Lotus School Drop Off Procedure: If your child is driven to school, drop offs are permitted after 7:30 a.m.
-In the morning, students will be dropped off by the side entrance, located by the basketball court, where a staff member will be there to assist your child.
-Cars will not be allowed to enter the area where the buses drop off students.
-Due to congestion in the front office area, and safety concerns, our student pick-up is located at the Event Entrance.
+7.3-a Lotus School Drop Off Procedure: If your child is being driven to school, drop-offs are permitted after 7:25 a.m.
+In the mornings, students will be dropped off at the side entrance adjacent to the basketball court, where a staff member will assist them.
+Please note that cars will not be permitted to enter the area designated for bus drop-offs.